 If you are interested in regaining control over your pelvic floor issues, we’re here to help.
 Our specialists recommend seeking help as soon as possible for quicker results and recovery.

-St. Elizabeth has three physical therapists that specialize in Women’s Health and Pelvic Floor Physical Therapy.
-A doctor’s referral is needed for physical therapy at both the Florence and Edgewood locations.
+St. Elizabeth has a team of physical therapists who specialize in Women’s Health and pelvic floor physical therapy.
+A doctor’s referral is needed for physical therapy, and pelvic floor therapy is available at multiple locations.